 If your car was parked when it was hit, you can ask people nearby if they witnessed the accident, and take down their information.
 There may also be businesses nearby that have security footage of the accident, which could be helpful.

-Collision coverage can also cover damage to your car after a hit-and-run.
 And if you were injured in a hit-and-run, your personal injury protection, or PIP, may cover medical bills as well as other expenses related to an injury, like lost wages or childcare.